Death of Lim Shiow Rong

 On 25 June 1995, a six-year-old schoolgirl named Lim Shiow Rong (林秀蓉 Lín Xiùróng) was found dead in a forested area near Jalan Woodbridge, Singapore.
 Found in a semi-sitting position, Lim was later found to have been raped and strangled.
 There was a possibility that Lim was murdered by someone known to her and/or her family, as according to her mother, Lim told her that she was going to see a friend of her father's before leaving her mother's coffee shop on the night before her body was discovered.

 The police investigated the case, and also obtained a police sketch of the suspect's face.
-However, the killer was not caught, and the case remains.
+However, the killer was not caught, and the case remains open.
 The case regained attention 26 years later, when the bereaved family appealed to the public for information to urge police to continue their investigations into Lim's murder.
 The police confirmed they were still investigating the case.